 An opposition is similar to a trademark infringement lawsuit in many respects. except that much of the terminology is different.
 For example, a complaint called “Notice of Opposition” must be filed by the opposer, as well as an Answer by the applicant.
-The parties for the most part follow the Federal Rules of Civil Procedure (“FRCP”) as they would in a federal court litigation.
+The parties, for the most part, follow the Federal Rules of Civil Procedure (“FRCP”) as they would in federal court litigation.
 The parties undergo discovery such as written discovery and depositions.
 But there are several differences as well, namely, there is no jury trial available.
-Instead the case is heard before the TTAB which is composed of a panel of judges in Alexandria, Virgina.
+Instead, the case is heard before the TTAB which is composed of a panel of judges in Alexandria, Virginia.
 Additionally, monetary damages or an injunction of use are not available remedies in an opposition proceeding.
 The only remedy available is an order preventing the applicant from getting his trademark issued.

-Our firm has filed and defended hundred of trademark matters, particularly USPTO opposition and cancellation proceedings and other complex USPTO matters.
+Our firm has filed and defended hundreds of trademark matters, particularly USPTO opposition and cancellation proceedings and other complex USPTO matters.

 Trademarks are a form of intellectual property rights for elements that identify a product or service’s source.

 Patents help those who have developed an invention and seek to protect it.